javidalpe/laravel-localization-automation/README.md

 3. Commit your changes (git commit -am 'Added translation service')
 4. Push to the branch (git push origin my-new-translation-service)
 5. Create new Pull Request

+### Add a new translation service
+1. Create a new class inside `/src/TranslationServices`.
+Implements `TranslationServiceStrategy`.
+2. Add this class to `TranslationServiceStrategyFactory`.
+3. Update this `README.md file.

 ## Credits
 - DeepL GmbH: https://www.deepl.com/